gerbreown1/tricare_book/chapters/eligibility.md

 1. Enrollment not required, but you must pay Medicare Part B premiums.

 ## Getting care
-1. You may visit any authorized[^authorized]: provider.
+1. You may visit any authorized[^authorized] provider.
 In the Philippines there is a list of [preferred providers](http://tricare-overseas.com/ProviderSearch/Beneficiary_PhilippineDemonstration_ProvSearch.aspx) that you need to check as Tricare will only reimburse the charges if the provider is on the list.